c3g/GenPipes_Docs/docs/source/tutorials/cvmfs_modules.rst

 Bowtie
 ``````
-An ultrafast, memory-efficient short read aligner.
+An ultra fast, memory-efficient short read aligner.
 Versions Available: 1.0.0, 1.1.2, 1.2.0

 Bowtie2
 ```````
-Bowtie 2 is an ultrafast and memory-efficient tool for aligning sequencing reads to long reference sequences.
+Bowtie 2 is an ultra fast and memory-efficient tool for aligning sequencing reads to long reference sequences.
 Versions Available: 2.2.3, 2.2.4, 2.2.9

 BbreakDancer